 Rhondda & District Juniors – Pilot Project

 Smoking rates in the Rhondda are one of the highest in Wales at 20% amongst its adult population.
 This campaign provides ASH Wales an opportunity to engage with parents in an environment which already promotes healthy lifestyle choices through engagement in sport.
-We also know from similar campaigns in Norwich and Hull that there is an appetite amongst parents/carers to promote initiatives that support not smoking in front of children.

 Social Media Graphics